 As far as possible, we try to offer a tailored service to accommodate your specific needs.
 But it is likely that our advisers will offer one or more of the following:

-They may suggest further 1:1s with specific methodologists.
-If your project needs input from a particular methodology (e.g. statistics), we will arrange for you to have a 45-minute 1:1 meeting with one of our team to discuss that particular aspect.
+It is likely that your adviser will suggest a larger meeting with our multi-methodology team.
+But you are very welkcome to have further one-to-one discussions with specific members of our team.
+For example, if your project needs input from a particular methodology (e.g. statistics), we will arrange for you to have a 45-minute 1:1 meeting with one of our stats team to discuss that particular aspect.

-Similar to an RDAP – but you don’t attend the meeting.
-Internally, these are known as RDIPs (Research Design Internal Panels).
+Similar to a multi-methodology Q& discussion (above) – but you don’t attend the meeting.
 This is where our methodologists meet to discuss your funding application (or other associated paperwork) and then summarise their discussions into written feedback.
-RDIPs are used when the researcher does not have any particular questions that need answering and there there is no particular need for a discussion with our team - but the researcher does have a funding application that needs reviewing and would appreciate written feedback.
+These reviews are offered when the researcher does not have any particular questions that need answering and there there is no particular need for a Q&A discussion with our team - but the researcher does have a funding application that needs reviewing and would appreciate written feedback.

-Unlike an RDIP (see "Funding application review and feedback" section), there is no discussion amongst our team - they simply review the application individually and post their comments - and the comments/feedback are not summarised.
+Unlike our process for providing written feedback on a funding application (see "Providing written feedback on your funding application" section above), there is no internal discussion amongst our team - they simply review the application individually and post their comments onto the application form.
+The comments are not summarised.
 What you see posted onto the application is what you get.

 If your funding body invites you to an interview, we can provide a mock interview for you.
 We are funded by the NIHR, and so our expertise is centred on the NIHR’s interview format – but we will try to adapt the style to fit other funding streams where necessary.
 By default, we will ask you to give a short presentation, which will be followed by a series of questions (20-30 minutes).
 A mock interview will last 1.5 to 2 hours.
 The first 45 minutes will be used to conduct the mock interview; the remaining time will be used to provide feedback.